jncraton/connectiongrammar/readme.md

 Now let's try to actually make something that looks like a real-world object.
 Castle walls are easily recognizable, so let's start there.

-We can build a basic wall by simply filling in a bounding box.
-We can add some medieval-style battlements to the top by prefilling the regular spaces at the the top of the wall.
+We can build a basic wall by simply filling in a narrow bounding box.
+We can add some medieval-style battlements to the top by adding additional bounding boxes at the top in regular intervals of the wall.
 We can also clean up the studded look on top by adding a few tiles to our grammar:

 ```
 Stud -> '(' 'Move(-1,-1,0)' T1x2 ')'